 One prerequisite is the ability to iron, which most people have on some basic level at least.
 The rest of the business relies on good marketing and customer service.

 Normally ironing can be collected from the customer, taken away, ironed and then returned within a few days.
 Logistics is key to the efficiency with most ironing companies planning their collections and returns in batches based on location.

 If you don’t want to start your own business then you can buy into a franchise.
 There are several to choose from and all of them provide you with guidance and resources to get going.
 This can be a great way to gain access to customers via an established brand.

 If you do decide to start your own business there are numerous articles and resources available online offering help and guidance.

-If you enjoy working outside and aren’t afraid of a little manual labour then starting a gardening side business could be for you.
-With duties ranging from grass cutting to tree pruning, there are a wide variety of tasks that need addressed.
+If you enjoy working outside and aren’t afraid of a little manual labor then starting a gardening side business could be for you.
+With duties ranging from grass cutting to tree pruning, there is a wide variety of tasks that need to be addressed.

 Most of the tools that you need are readily available and don’t cost much.
 You might even own a number of them already, especially if you have an interest in gardening.